awslabs/aws-shell/README.rst

 Fish-Style Auto Suggestions
 ---------------------------

-The AWS Shell supports Fish-style auto-suggestions.
+The aws-shell supports Fish-style auto-suggestions.
 Use the right arrow key to complete a suggestion.

 .. image:: https://cloud.githubusercontent.com/assets/368057/11822961/4bceff94-a326-11e5-87fa-c664e1e82be4.png